No Review Yet

-The Koshi Tappu Wildlife Reserve is a protected area in the eastern Terai of Nepal covering an area of 348 sq. km, including the buffer zone of 173 sq. km.
-It includes expansive mudflats, reed beds, and freshwater marshes in the floodplain of the Sapta Koshi River, and ranges in elevation from 75 to 81 m (246 to 266 ft).
+The Koshi Tappu Wildlife Reserve is a protected area in the eastern Terai of Nepal that covers an area of 348 sq. km.
 It is the only wildlife reserve and protected area in the Terai of eastern Nepal.
-The eastern and western banks of the Sapta Koshi River define the area.
-It was founded in 1976 to conserve the last remaining population of wild water buffalo, locally known as Arna.
-It was then designated as the first Ramsar site of Nepal in December 1987.
-It hosts Nepal's last remaining herd of wild water buffalo.
+It was founded in 1976 to conserve the remaining population of wild water buffalo.
+It became the first Ramsar site in Nepal in December 1987.

-Koshi Tappu Wildlife Reserve has been attracting many domestic as well as international tourists.
-The nearest airport to the reserve is located at Biratnagar where the domestic airlines operate daily flights from Kathmandu, or you can also go by bus.
-The wildlife reserve headquarters is located 57 km west of Biratnagar by road.
-There are many packages you can book for wildlife tour that offers nature walks along the woods, grasslands, beaches, etc for those who love walking.
-You can also enjoy camping, picnic, barbeques, and cultural programs at night in the nearby resorts.
+Koshi Tappu Wildlife Reserve has been attracting many domestic and international tourists.
+The nearest airport to the reserve lies at Biratnagar, where the domestic airlines operate daily flights from Kathmandu, or you can also go by bus.
+There are many packages to book for wildlife tour that offers nature walks along the woods, grasslands, and beaches.
+You can enjoy camping, picnic, and cultural programs at night in the nearby resorts.